Professional Solutions for Recovering NAS Qsan XCubeSAN XS1224 Data from RAID Arrays

 By following these preventive measures, you can minimize the risk of data loss on NAS Qsan XCubeSAN XS1224 devices and ensure the safety and availability of your data.

-Although NAS XCubeSAN XS1224 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS XCubeSAN XS1224 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view